SenseLogic/PENDOWN/README.md

 ## Styling

 *   Any Pendown tag can be followed by one or several lists of style modifiers : `!^violet,italic\ Main title`
-*   The following modifiers are supported :
+*   The following types of modifiers are supported :
     *   Id : `?menu`
     *   Class : `bold`
     *   Property : `border-style=dotted`